Lcadman/AdaptiveHoneypot/README.md

 ### Key Objectives

-- **Dynamic Decision-Making:** Use machine learning (either supervised learning or reinforcement learning) to continuously analyze honeypot traffic and decide the optimal redeployment time.
+- **Dynamic Decision-Making:** Using a contextual bandit with reinforcement learning to continuously analyze honeypot traffic and decide the optimal redeployment time.
 - **Data-Driven Optimization:** Leverage real-time network metrics (attack rate, unique IP counts, and interaction depth) to assess honeypot effectiveness.
 - **Prototype Demonstration:** Deliver a functional prototype that integrates ML decision logic with automated honeypot redeployment in a cloud environment.

 ## Features

-- **Honeypot Deployment:** Setup and configure a cloud-based honeypot (e.g., SSH/HTTP) to capture real-time network attack data.
+- **Honeypot Deployment:** Setup and configure a cloud-based honeypot (cowrie) to capture real-time network attack data.
 - **Data Collection & Processing:** Log incoming connections and extract features such as attack rate and unique source count.
 - **ML-Driven Dwell Time Optimization:** Train a model that determines when to redeploy the honeypot based on current traffic and engagement metrics.
 - **Automated Redeployment:** Integrate the ML model with a controller that triggers honeypot redeployment via cloud APIs or container orchestration.